mattermost/docs/source/messaging/searching-in-mattermost.rst

   Hashtags don't link to channels.
 If you have a channel named “Marketing”, selecting a ``#marketing`` hashtag does not take you to the Marketing channel.
 To link to public channels, use the tilde ``~`` symbol followed by the channel name.
 For example ``~marketing``.

-Notes About All Searches
+Notes about all searches
 ------------------------

 - Multiple-word searches return results that contain *all* of your search criteria.
 - Search modifiers can help narrow down searches.
 See the `Search Modifiers`_ section for details.
 - You can search Archived channels as long as you're a member of that channel.

   - If you're unable to see messages or files in archived channels in your search results, ask your System Admin if **Allow users to view archived channels** has been disabled under **System Console > Site Configuration > Users and Teams**.
   - To remove archived channels from your search results, you can leave the Archived channels.
 - Like many search engines, common words such as ``the``, ``which``, and ``are`` (known as "stop words"), as well as two-letter and one-letter search terms, are not shown in search results because they typically return too many results.
 See the `Technical Notes`_ section for details.
 - IP addresses (e.g. ``10.100.200.101``) don't return results.

-Technical Notes
+Technical notes
 ---------------

 Searching Chinese, Korean, and Japanese